StartBootstrap/startbootstrap-clean-blog-jekyll/_drafts/2020-08-17-transformer-vae.md

 While the feed-forward layers act on each position (bar) independently, the self-attention layers essentially allow every position to fetch information from any other position, creating a representation where each bar is ‘aware’ of its context.
 The situation in the decoder is possibly a bit confusing because of the interplay between self-attention (attention of a given position to previous positions in the decoder) and _inter-attention_ (attention to positions in the encoder representation), but this is not so important for understanding the paper, so I will gracefully avoid discussing it here.

-The model as I just described it would still not learn a particularly _interpretable_ representation.
+The model, as it had just been described, would still not learn a particularly _interpretable_ representation.
 To achieve interpretability, the authors propose two changes to the Transformer architecture:

 1. Apply _masking_ to all (self-)attention layers, ensuring that when generating a given bar, the model does not have access to any information about the following bars.
 (Note: The decoder self-attention is already masked in the original Transformer; the authors of Transformer VAE extend the masking to the rest of the model.)